BioCS-Lab/scPGCL/README.md

 it for downstream training.

 ## Training
-After preprocessing, the data can be directly used in graph learning frameworks such as ReGCL.
+After preprocessing, the data can be directly used in graph learning frameworks such as scPGCL.